nishantt007/NishantGPT/README.md

 pip install -r requirements.txt
 ```

+3. Update the following files:
+   * Replace all instance of the name `Harikrishna Dev` or `Harry` with your name and nickname in the following files:
+     * `app.py`
+     * ``templates/template.json``
+   * Change the following in the `data` folder
+     * `Resume.pdf`
+     * `about_me.csv` with relevant questions about you
-3. Set up the environment variables:
+4. Set up the environment variables:

-   - Create a `.toml file with the OPENAI key inputted `
+   - Create a `.toml file with the OPENAI key and the FireBase JSON key inputted (During the development process)`
-   - Save your Firebase JSON key in the `.streamlit/` folder
+5. Run the `eda.ipynb` notebook to update your FAISS indexes

 ## Usage